salvatoreferragamo/DEMO/README.md

 It should be noted that for rapid deployment and reproduction, the checkpoint is based on the 16K context window model `LongAlpaca-7B-16k`, which can achieve comparable performance while requiring less GPU memory.

-(The formal version will be released later...)
+(TODO: the formal version will be released later...)

 ## Some Results:
 We provide part of our models' results and baseline results on test set for a clearer comparison in `model_results`.